 Certain capital accounts including undistributed net investment income, accumulated net realized gain or loss, net unrealized appreciation or depreciation, and paid-in capital in excess of par, are adjusted, at least annually, for permanent differences between book and tax.
 In addition, the character of income and gains to be distributed is determined in accordance with income tax regulations that may differ from GAAP.
-GAAP requires that certain components of net assets relating to permanent difference be reclassified between financial and tax reporting.
+GAAP requires that certain components of net assets relating to permanent differences be reclassified between financial and tax reporting.
 These reclassifications have no effect on the net assets or net asset value per share and are intended to enable the Company's stockholders to determine the amount of accumulated and undistributed earnings they potentially could receive in the future and on which they could be taxed.
-For the period from January 6, 2011 (date of inception) to December 31, 2011, the net investment loss of \$2,033,864 was determined to be a permanent difference and reduced paid-in capital in excess of par in the Statement of Assets and Liabilities.
-As of September 30, 2012, the Company determined the net investment loss from 2011 was no longer a permanent difference because the Company is currently taxable as a C corporation and adjusted paid-in capital in excess of par and accumulated net investment loss by \$2,033,864 as of September 30, 2012 on the Statement of Assets and Liabilities.